259mit/AWS_1021/README.md

-# Cloud Computing Case Study 1 & 2 documentation
+# Cloud Computing Case Study 1 & 2 Documentation

 #### By: Mithesh Ramachandran
 #### Under the guidance of: Prof. Ankit Shah